Digital-first page

 What is a digital passport photo?

-It is an electronic passport photo file prepared for online application use rather than for printing on a physical sheet.
+It is an electronic passport picture file prepared for online application use rather than for printing on a physical sheet.
+Users often mean the same thing when they search for a UK digital passport photo, digital picture for passport use, a passport digital picture, or passport picture digital wording.

-Yes, if the original image is clear enough and the final prepared result meets the relevant rules on framing, lighting, and background.
+Yes, if the original image is clear enough and the prepared result still looks sharp, well lit, and properly framed in the preview.

 Do I also need a print-ready version?

 Not always.
-A fully online application may only need a digital result, while some users still want a printable sheet for another workflow.
+A fully online application may only need the digital result, while some other workflows still call for a printable sheet.

 Ready to start